writethedocs/www/docs/conf/portland/2023/venue.rst

 Our conference will be held at `Revolution Hall`_.
 It is a beautiful concert venue located on the thriving inner east side of Portland.
-It was converted from a high school, and still have some lockers in the hallway for that extra learning ambiance.
+It was converted from a high school, and still has some lockers in the hallway for that extra ambiance.

 .. image:: /_static/conf/images/pics/rev-hall-outside.jpg